follnoob/pyed/README.md

 ## Usage

-you can start pyed with the following command:
+If you installed pyed you can start it with the command

-    python3 pyed.py
+    pyed

 ## Things i maybe implement